EnglishByEar/.github/profile/README.md

 # Overview

-VERBAVOX 🔠 is an innovative application tailored for English learners.
+English By Ear 🔠 is an innovative application tailored for English learners.
 It integrates advanced AI technologies to enhance listening, comprehension, and writing skills.
 By combining AI-generated content, text-to-speech (TTS), and accuracy evaluation, it provides an engaging and effective way to practice English.

 ## Features